 ...........datepickers........ ...Plots.... ...Plots.... ...Plots.... ...Plots.... ...effective time range....

-The example below shows how the effective time range is displayed at the bottom of the Barchart, together with the number of plots involved, as well as display of units selected with Measurement picker:
+The combined screenshot below shows how the effective time range is displayed at the bottom of the Barchart, as well as indication of units selected with Measurement picker.

 The chart consists of a number of bars, each representing a same-length time-slice.
 So if the effective time range covers 3600 seconds and a 4-bar granularity was chosen, then each bar represents 900 seconds.